MM24J/VBA-challenge/README.md

 I checked Stack Overflow to get help with running code on multiple worksheets and structuring formula for Yearly Change.

 I consulted course material and Slack channel.
+I attended office hours.